Li-Heng-LH/JavaProfessionalWorkOut/concurrency/README.md

   - Tasks added are guaranteed to execute sequentially, and no more than one task will be active at any given time.
   - 2 threads running: main() thread and ExecutorService thread.
   - ExecutorService thread will run the added tasks sequentially.

 &nbsp;

+### Shutting Down a Thread Executor ###
+* After using a thread executor, important to call the `shutdown()` method.
+* A thread executor creates a non-daemon thread on the first task that is executed,
+* failing to call shutdown() will result in your application never terminating.
+* ExecutorService life cycle:
+  - New Thread Executor
+  - Active : Accepts New Tasks, Executes Tasks
+  - Shutting Down: Rejects New Tasks, Executes Tasks
+  - Shutdown : Rejects New Tasks, No Tasks Running
+* Calling `shutdown()` will transit into Shutting Down state.
+* Good practice to use try-finally to shut down ExecutorService.

+&nbsp;